 |In case standard configuration does not suit your needs, you can adjust it through configurable options.|

 To do so, go to 'Setup' → 'Products/Services' → 'Configurable Option' and press the edit button next to a configurable option used by your product.

 |Here you can view the products, a given configurable option group is assigned to.|

 Now we will show you how to edit options.
 Let's say that you want to add an option to order VPS with 5 IP addresses allowed..

 |You should see a popup window, make sure that your browser does not block it.|

-To add a new option, enter it in a textbox under all other options.
-If you want to replace it with option you currently have, simply edit its textbox.
+To add a new option, enter it in the text box under all other options.
+If you want to replace it with an option you currently have, simply edit its text box.

 |1.
 Due to the fact that some requests may take time to be completed, we implemented 'Scheduled Tasks'. |